Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    - To accommodate a more complex workload

    > To accommodate a more complex workload

+5. Which of the following statements describes a benefit of Snowflake's separation of compute and storage?
+(Choose all that apply.)

+   - Growth of storage and compute are tightly coupled together
+   - Storage expands without the requirement to add more compute
+   - Compute can be scaled up or down without the requirement to add more storage
+   - Multiple compute clusters can access stored data without contention

+   > Storage expands without the requirement to add more compute

+   > Compute can be scaled up or down without the requirement to add more storage

+   > Multiple compute clusters can access stored data without contention

 6. Which interfaces can be used to create and/or manage Virtual Warehouses?